AlveusLabs/SN94-BitSota/docs/pool-mining.md

 **Update regularly:**
 Pool operators update task types and parameters.
 Keep your miner software updated to stay compatible.

+## Next steps

+- If you are running locally, start at [Pool Functional Testing](guides/pool-functional-testing.md).
+- If you are running an end-to-end loop with relay and validator, start at [Local Testing](local-testing.md).

 ## Next Steps